kolayne/how-to-Arch/README.md

 ```

 ### Status panel - `polybar`

+OOPS, this section is outdated.
+My current setup does not use polybar.
+TODO: fix.

 Import my config from https://github.com/kolayne/some_scripts_and_configs/blob/master/polybar_config.ini
 or use another sample config to start from.
 Put it at `~/.config/polybar/config.ini`.